Mexico - Country Commercial Guide

 Opportunities

 Mexican packaging machinery users are demanding higher quality materials and compliance with more advanced standards of production in the packaging sector.
 For instance, 63 percent of food products utilize flexible packaging, which is recording growth rates of over 10 percent per year.
 Companies involved in food processing and agribusiness (Tyson, Bachoco, Driscolls, Sunny Ridge, etc.) are demanding better and greener packaging materials.
 In most cases, flexible packaging is designed to help extend the shelf life of food products or to comply with other marketing trends, such as higher quality graphics.
 In addition, major retailers such as Walmart often demand that packages take up less space on the shelf.
-Many companies are more seriously exploring glass packaging options, given its competitive prices compared to plastic containers, as well as its more environmentally friendly manufacturing process.
-This includes the continued increasing demand for custom glass bottles driven by the worldwide growth in consumption of tequila and mezcal.
+Many companies are more seriously exploring glass packaging options given their competitive prices compared to plastic containers, as well as its more environmentally friendly manufacturing process.
+This includes demand for custom glass bottles driven by global growth in consumption of tequila and mezcal.
 Innovation and flexibility are key to acquiring a competitive edge in packaging machinery sales in Mexico.

 Several major investments have been announced in Mexico that are indicative of projects likely to drive near-term demand for processing and packaging equipment: